microsoft/vscode/README.md

 * Renaming, Viewing references, Going to definitions, Go to Symbols
 * View signature and similar by hovering over a function or method
 * Debugging with support for local variables, arguments, expressions, watch window, stack information, break points
-* Debugging Multiple threads (Web Applications, etc) and expanding values (on Windows and Mac)
+* Debugging Multiple threads (Web Applications - Flask, etc) and expanding values (on Windows and Mac)
 * Unit testing (unittests and nosetests, with config files)
 * Sorting imports
 * Snippets